edgelesssys/marblerun-tensorflow-demo/README.md

 If you built your own image you will have to change the image name in `kubernetes/templates/tf-server.yaml`.

-1. Start the Marblerun coordinator
+1. Start the MarbleRun coordinator
     ```bash
     marblerun install --domain="grpc.tf-serving.service.com\,localhost"
     ```

-1. Wait for Marblerun to set-up
+1. Wait for MarbleRun to set-up
     ```bash
     marblerun check
     ```